LuiseFreese/mermaid/docs/DEVELOPER_ARCHITECTURE.md

 **Modular Architecture**: The SolutionSetupStep has been completely modularized using modern React patterns with extracted components and business logic hooks.
 See [SolutionSetupStep Modular Architecture](#solutionsetupstep-modular-architecture) section for detailed implementation.

 **Step 3: Global Choices Management (Optional)**
+- Modular global choices step with comprehensive choice management
 - File upload for custom global choice definitions
 - Preview table with sortable columns
 - Integration with existing Dataverse choices
 - Search and filter functionality
+- Modular architecture with separate components for search, selection, and upload

 **Step 4: Review & Deploy**
 - Modular deployment step with comprehensive configuration summary